mcgoddard/HALON/README.md

-chatta
+HALON
 ======

-A quick and simple chat-room app built in Python using Flask and Sqlalchemy.
+A simple browser based game developed in Python using Flask, SQLAlchemy and using JQuery on the client side.

 ## Installation